 However, it is very important to note that this is not your own individual pension plan.
 Rather, this is money which is being paid by the current working population in order to sustain today’s retirees.
 Thus, the system is highly dependent upon the working population proportionally being able to support pensioners at any given point in time.

 Rentenversicherung is levied at a whopping 19.6% of gross salary, of which half is paid by the employer and half by the employee.
-So, 9.8% of your hard-earned is being paid into an insurance system which many believe is not long-term sustainable.
-Due to Germany’s top-heavy demographic pyramid and comparatively low birth rate, the working population in relation to old age pensioners is decreasing year by year.
+So, 9.8% of your hard-earned is being paid into an insurance system which many believe is not long-term sustainable due to Germany’s ageing population and comparatively low birth rate.

 Krankenversicherung (health insurance)